algolia/autocomplete/packages/website/docs/creating-a-renderer.md

 }
 ```

-Users will now feel a little bit closer to what they're used to on mobile apps.
+This way, users feel a bit closer to what they're used to on mobile apps.

----
+## Help and discussion

 You now have enough knowledge to build your own experience based on Autocomplete.
-If you feel like some topics weren't covered in this page, feel free to [open an issue](https://github.com/algolia/autocomplete.js/issues/new).
+If you find that some topics weren't covered, feel free to [open an issue](https://github.com/algolia/autocomplete.js/issues/new).